jsevern94/Chatmosphere/README.md

 - [x] Created an authentication for users to sign-up
 - [x] Create a chat application that enables communication between two users
+- [x] Deployed a working application thru Heroku

+> with the outstanding effort of the team , we are able to achieve the MVP of the project .

 ## 🚀 Roadmap :